Southport

 Attractions & Things To Do

-Southport offers a great choice of attractions and things to see and do, ranging from tranquil parks and gardens to a thrilling fair.
+Southport offers a great choice of places to visit, ranging from tranquil parks and gardens to a thrilling funfair.

 Southport Pier reopened in 2002 following a multi-million pound restoration programme.
-Measuring over 3,600 ft the Grade II listed structure is the second longest pier in the UK.
-Visitors can catch the Pier Tram to the end and enjoy fantastic views of North Wales and the Sefton coastline.
-The Pier Pavilion here features a café, licensed bar and an exhibition on the history of the pier and Southport.
+Measuring over 3,600 feet, the Grade II listed structure is the second longest pier in the UK.

-Splash World at the Dunes Leisure Centre is an indoor water park with flume and river rides, water cannons, and more.
-More thrills and spills can be found just across the road at New Pleasureland, a free to enter fun fair.
+Splash World is an indoor water park with flume and river rides, water cannons, and more.
+More thrills and spills can be found just across the road at Pleasureland, a free to enter funfair.

-Further along The Promenade is Kings Gardens and Marine Lake, one of the largest man-made leisure lakes in England.
-Visitors can take a leisurely cruise on the Southport Belle, a Mississippi-style paddle steamer, or enjoy a pint in the Lakeside Inn, the smallest pub in England.
+Marine Lake is one of the largest man-made leisure lakes in England.
+Visitors can hire boats or enjoy a pint in the Lakeside Inn, the smallest pub in England.

-Kings Gardens lie on the eastern side of the lake and are home to a crazy golf course and the Southport Model Railway Village.
-On the other side is Lakeside Miniature Railway, Princes Park, and a 9-hole pitch and putt golf course.
+King’s Gardens lie on the eastern side of the lake.
+It features a crazy golf course, adventure playground, and the Southport Model Railway Village.
+On the other side is Lakeside Miniature Railway and Princes Park.

-Ocean Plaza is next to Princes Park and boasts a wide range of attractions including a 7-screen Vue cinema, the Premier Bowl tenpin bowling centre, the DW Sports Fitness Club, and a good selection of restaurants.
+Ocean Plaza is a shopping and leisure park on the seafront.
+Leisure options include a 7-screen Vue cinema, the Tenpin bowling centre, and a great selection of restaurants.

-The Southport Theatre and Convention Centre is a redevelopment of the Southport Theatre and Floral Hall but still retains the original art deco features.
+The Southport Theatre and Convention Centre is a redevelopment of the Southport Theatre and Floral Hall.
 It hosts a wide range of events including music concerts, comedy shows, and pantomimes.
-It is also home to the 4-star Ramada Plaza hotel.

 Southport boasts a number of glorious parks and gardens and is known as the 'Floral Resort'.